-The Program in Occupational Therapy at Washington University School of Medicine in St. Louis is ranked as the number one occupational therapy program in the nation by U.S. News & World Report.
+The Program in Occupational Therapy at Washington University School of Medicine in St. Louis is ranked as a top three occupational therapy program in the nation by U.S. News & World Report.
 Located in the heart of the Midwest, the Program offers the finest in occupational therapy education and evidence-based patient care, all built upon a strong foundation of innovative research.
 Faculty and staff maintain a focus on advancing human health by enhancing people’s participation in everyday life activities and work together to bridge biomedical and sociocultural health at the person, community and population levels.
 The Program shares the University’s commitment to equal access, consistent with its academic mission and standards, and strives to achieve excellence through the advancement of diversity, equity and inclusion.
 We value a structure and culture that supports all members of our community.

 Home to one of the top medical schools in the nation, Washington University is also ranked among the best places to work in St. Louis.
-Essential to every aspect of the university's mission, faculty and staff enrich students' learning experiences, discover and build knowledge, advance health, save lives, and support excellence every day.
-Employees at the School of Medicine reflect the diversity of the surrounding community, and enjoy a rewarding and inclusive work environment that encourages independence, boldness and originality of thought.
-Washington University recognizes the value in each individual, and great emphasis is put on hiring, training and retention of its employees.
+Essential to every aspect of the University's mission, faculty and staff enrich students' learning experiences, discover and build knowledge, advance health, save lives, and support excellence every day.
+Employees at the School of Medicine reflect the diversity of the surrounding community and enjoy an inclusive work environment that encourages independence, boldness and originality of thought.
+Washington University recognizes the value in each individual, and great emphasis is put on hiring, training and retention of its diverse workforce.

 The Program is committed to increasing the diversity of the campus community and the advancement of inclusive excellence.
 Candidates who can contribute to these goals are encouraged to apply and to identify their strengths and/or experiences in these areas in both their application materials and during the interview process.